Cartogy/cpu16_emulator/LESSONS.md

 	// Ideally, the func(Dev *) would be called, but in fact func(Base *) is called.
 	// I want to see if I can acquire the latter behaviout.
 I need to learn more about C++'s polymorphism.
 	```

+## Topics to go over

+* Move Semantics.
+* Shared ptr, unique ptr and weak ptr.
+* Use of Valgrind.
+* Workflow to include GDB Debugging.